Connect with us

 LPD can be caused by certain conditions, such as:

-1. Endometriosis, a condition where tissue normally found, inside the uterus starts to grow outside the uterus.
+1. Endometriosis is a condition in which tissue normally found inside the uterus starts to grow outside the uterus.

 2. Polycystic ovarian syndrome (PCOS), a disorder that causes enlarged ovaries with small cysts thyroid disorders, such as an overactive or an underactive thyroid, Hashimoto’s thyroiditis, and iodine deficiency.